secar600/secar-documents/source/vacuum_system.rst

 To turn OFF a Wien filter turbo pump:

 - Make sure the Wien filter's high voltage is turned OFF.
-This assumes that you are a Wien filter operator, in which case, you should know how to do this. **If you are not a Wien filter operator, ask SECAR device physicist, Fernando Montes or Ken Schrock to do this step.**
+This assumes that you are a Wien filter operator, in which case, you should know how to do this. **If you are not a Wien filter operator, ask SECAR intrumentation scientist Louis Wagner, Fernando Montes or Ken Schrock to do this step.**
 - Make sure the turbo gate valve is closed:

     - :code:`SCR_BTS35:TGV_D1612` for Wien filter 1.